 The TOPS is developed based on the geospatial intersection of five key data items (AADT, Functional System, Urban Code, Through Lanes, and Facility Type) where their respective values are homogenous (i.e. unchanged) for defined extents along a given route.
-Please note that roadway segments which have been designated as.
 Figure 6.1 shows the development of TOPS sections for a given route ("Route ABC") based on the aforementioned homogenous data items.
 Once the TOPS has been established, samples are selected at random from the TOPS (e.g. Sections A, B, and C in Figure 6.1).

 The following list uses the terms "extent" and "coverage" to illustrate the difference between Full Extent and Sample Panel data as it pertains to each of the listed data elements.
 The term "extent" describes the types of roadways for which the data item is collected or can be expanded from a sample.
 The term "coverage" describes the highway sections for which the data item must be reported.
 The minimum coverage for each data item is Full Extent, Sample Panel, or Partial Extent:

 |AADT||Federal-aid highways and ramps||Full Extent|